Trivadis/good-practice-template/README.md

 - [Submit new issue](https://github.com/Trivadis/good-practice-template/issues/new)

 ## How to Contribute

+It is highly recommended to take into account [CONTRIBUTING.md](CONTRIBUTING.md) and [AUTHOR_GUIDE.md](AUTHOR_GUIDE.md) when contributing to this *Good Practice*.
+However contributing covers the following steps.

 1. Describe your idea by [submitting an issue](https://github.com/Trivadis/good-practice-template/issues/new)
 2. [Fork this respository](https://github.com/Trivadis/good-practice-template/fork)